+44 (0)20 7306 email@example.com

-- This action relates to a substantial mixed-use property in North London, held by a company which was jointly owned by two wealthy families and later sold.
+- This action related to a substantial mixed-use property in North London, held by a company which was jointly owned by two wealthy families and later sold.

-- Emer (acting as a junior to James Ayliffe QC) is acting for a company associated with one of the families, alleging deceit and breach of fiduciary duty by the other family and its associated companies in relation to the sale of the property for several million pounds.
+- Emer (acting as a junior to James Ayliffe QC) acted for a company associated with one of the families, alleging deceit and breach of fiduciary duty by the other family and its associated companies in relation to the sale of the property for several million pounds.

 Abbar v SEDCO and others EWHC 1414 (Ch)